williamhuybui/House-Prices-Advanced-Regression/README.md

 In the folder, there are train set and test set.
 The train set is where I train my model and the test set is what is submitted on kaggle.

-The folder also contains the "data description" file since there are a lot of features with categories.
+The folder also contains the data_description.txt file which descibe the features and the categories within it.

 There is also a powerpoint in which I presents the project on the executive level.